Skip to main content

 • “Amazing world and character design.”

-• “Some of the character designs are a little too child-like, which makes the inclusion of a romance option seem either weird or juvenile.”
+• “In a sort of combination of both of these things, some of the character designs are a little too child-like, which makes the inclusion of a romance option seem either weird or juvenile.”

 • “Very bland and repetitive character design - most characters look the same with very little variation.”